Snijders&Rockox House: Architecture

 The house is a typical example of the architecture that was popular with the bourgeoisie of the early 17th century in Antwerp.
 It has an inner garden with fine herbs, and has features of an Italian pallazo.

 Collection

 The current rooms are ornated with the Old Master collection of KBC Bank.
 This collection is put permanently on display, like the paintings would be presented in the 17th century.
 However, this collection is not the historic collection as owned by the Rockox family.
 Besides paintings the current KBC collection includes important engravings, sculptures and textiles.

 Artists whose works are on display include Jan Fyt, Cornelis Massijs, Peter Paul Rubens, Jan Sanders van Hemessen, Hans III Jordaens, Jacob Jordaens, Maerten de Vos, David Teniers, Quentin Matsys, Joachim Patinir, Frans Snyders, Lucas Faydherbe, Paulus Pontius and Lambert Lombard.
+From October 2026 - January 2027, Snijders&Rockox House will show the first ever exhibition of Catharina van Hemessen's collected works.